 Drawing inspiration from Bob Dylan’s music and forged with modern welcoming elements,

-These all-day treats (They maintain menus for brunch and weekdays) also include an absolute beauty: the light tempura-batter prawn tortilla. check out for the exuberant range of coffees, and the Creme Pat Filled doughnuts.
+These all-day treats (They maintain menus for brunch and weekdays) also include an absolute beauty: the light tempura-batter prawn tortilla.
+Check out for the wide range of freshly roasted coffee, and the Creme Pat Filled doughnuts.
 Did we mention the dulce de Leche brownies?

 Where: Portobello, Dublin 8